Rule 3333-1-05 | Standards and processes for consideration of educator preparation programs of study.

 (i) Training in the value-added progress dimension and student growth measures implemented by the Ohio department of education for elementary and secondary schools, and methods of interpreting such data;

 (j) Coursework in the teaching of reading and phonics as required in section 3319.24 of the Revised Code;

-(k) Training in all programs leading to early childhood, middle childhood, adolescence/young adult, and intervention specialist licensure on effective methods of instruction for individuals with dyslexia.
+(k) Training in all programs leading to primary (PK-5), middle childhood, adolescence/young adult, and intervention specialist licensure on effective methods of instruction for individuals with dyslexia.

 (l) Instruction in opioid and other substance abuse prevention for all educator and other school personnel preparation programs for all content area and grade levels that includes the following:

 (i) Information on the magnitude of opioid and other substance abuse;

 (ii) The role educators and other school personnel can play in educating students about the adverse effects of opioid and other substance abuse;

 (iii) Resources available to teach students about the consequences of opioid and substance abuse;